-Figure 2: An overview of the documents Type
+Figure 2.
+An overview of the type of the document

 Figure 3 demonstrates a significant increase in the number of studies published in recent years, indicating a growing interest from the academic community.
 The annual growth rate has risen from one document in 2000 to over 100 documents in 2022.
-Figure 4 depicts the average annual citation count, with 2003 exhibiting the highest value.
+Figure 4 depicts the average annual citation